benduran/nodec/README.md

 ```
 npx nodec --help

 Usage of nodec:
+--noCleanup boolean
+       If true, will leave all of the downloaded, bundled and compresses assets in a temporary
+       folder on your machine, so you can inspect the state of them
 --entry string
        (Required): the entrypoint to your JavaScript or TypeScript application
+--format string
+       which module format your JavaScript and / or TypeScript code will be compiled to.
+Supports 'cjs' or 'esm'.
+Defaults to 'esm'.
 --name string
        the final outputted filename that represents your compiled application (default "my-app")
 --node-version string
        defines the version of NodeJS that will be used when compiling your standalone executable.
 Must be an explicit version.
 Semver ranges are not supported. (default "20.12.0")
+--outDir
+       if set, uses this dir as the location where your binaries will be placed after compilation.
+Defaults to your CWD.
 --target
        one or more comma-separated os+arch compilation targets: linux-x64,macos-x64,macos-arm64,win-x64
 ```